 But, the German shepherd comes in different lines, colors, shapes, sizes and even mix breeds.

-There are 11 officially recognized color variations, 6 lines plus the mixed breed combinations, and even the perfectly proportioned small German Shepherds with dwarfism.
+There are 11 officially recognized color variations, 6 lines plus the mixed breed combinations.

-4) Very Loyal and Committed – Will Protect Their Owner and Their House
+4) Very Loyal and Committed – Will Protect Their Owner, Family and Their House

 If you are looking for a family pet, German Shepherds might be the breed for you.
-They especially bond well with children.
+They especially bond well with children as long as you socialise them and train them as a puppy.

 To their owner and immediate ‘pack members’, they are loyal and fit and willing to serve as a companion, watchdog, and guardian.
 They show compassion without being overly needy.